 One of the proposals for Otherwise Exhibiting is a card-reading publication 7 anxieties and the world that she performed during 2019, among some at FairShare: self-publishing as an artistic practice (CIAP Hasselt), during the victories over the suns in Brussels and for The Hub – Between the iliac crest and the pubic bone (GMK Zagreb).

 For her MA theses (2014), she has developed a concept of Who is Adrian Lister? which continues to be an ongoing project, through a series of performances and artistic publications with contributions by other artists and researchers.

-In Montenegro, she is often working for the artists association Institute of Contemporary Art (since 2015) and making works with her family.
+In Montenegro, she is mostly working with her friends and family.
 Her solo exhibition Razstava (2017) was produced by her mother and a cake company for the Contemporary Art Centre of Montenegro, as an attempt to discuss the conditions of institutional support for contemporary art in Montenegro.
 Her sister and linguist, Kristina Gvozdenović, was one of the co-writers of ArchivingArtisticAnxieties.me.
 They also wrote together a report We are following your great example, for the exhibition Drugarice – women’s movement in Montenegro 1943 – 1953 (National Museum of Montenegro, 2017), which was later published in Strange Attractors (ed Nomaduma R. Masilela, X Berlin Biennale).

-More recently she worked on the research project Anthropomorphic Trouble (Art Catalyst and Whitechapel gallery), she presented her work for the exhibition This situation has developed over a long time (ŠKUC gallery, Ljubljana 2021) and she co-curated a block Not in the mood for the postgraduate program of a.pass Brussels (2021).
+More recently she worked on the research project Anthropomorphic Trouble (Art Catalyst and Whitechapel gallery), she presented her work for the exhibition This situation has developed over a long time (ŠKUC gallery) and she co-curated a block Not in the mood for the postgraduate program of a.pass Brussels.